lr-devx/lr-devx/README.md

 ## Hello there 👋
 This is Alian/DEAD, an experienced developer!
-More at https://liam-dev.fr!
+See more at https://liam-dev.fr!

 ## About me
 I'm Liam, an High School student from France.
 I started my journey as a developer in late 2019.